edwadli/storyteam/app/README.txt

 TODO: vote undo story update
 TODO: vote kick user
 TODO: vote skip user turn (maybe after timeout)
-TODO: prevent spam by continuous long strings (but still allow for potentially made-up words/ other languages/ proper nouns).
+TODO: prevent spam by long strings (but still allow for potentially made-up words/ other languages/ proper nouns).
 TODO: pre-start page to wait for everyone to join the room?
 TODO: let users set rules (maybe assign host for each room and only let host